How To Know When Products Are Truly Natural

 - You can make your own.
 It’s the purest, cheapest way to go.
 However, the downside is that you pay for it in time.
 So, convenient it is not, which is how the big manufacturing firms stay alive.
 It’s the promise (marketed very well) to make life easier, which it does, but easy (and affordable) will often cost you in safety and health.

-- If you see aqua on a label for a product that is claiming "All Natural," be suspicious.
-Rather look at ingredients first, and then you determine whether they are natural or not.
+- If you see water/aqua on a label for a product that is claiming to be "All Natural," be suspicious.

 - Avoid big chain/drugstore brands the same way you would avoid packaged/processed food.
 It’s the same animal.

-I hope you'll join us on Facebook too :)
+I hope you'll join us on Facebook and Instagram too :)